LongBu/AWS-MLS-C01-Study-Guide/README.md

   * compiles inference, code to work on edge devices
     * Edge devices
     * ARM, Intel, Nvidia processors
-    * Embedded in whatever – your car?
+    * Embedded in any supported mobile device
   * Optimizes code for specific devices
     * Tensorflow, MXNet, PyTorch, ONNX, XGBoost, DarkNet, Keras
   * Consists of a compiler and a runtime library